Dijon-Prenois

 Dijon-Prenois is a 3.801 km motor racing circuit located in Prenois, near Dijon, France.
 The undulating track is noted for its fast, sweeping bends.

 Opened in 1972, Dijon-Prenois hosted the Formula One French Grand Prix five times, and the Swiss Grand Prix in 1982.
 The non-championship 1975 Swiss Grand Prix was also held at Dijon.
-The circuit currently hosts the Grand Prix de l'Age d'Or, and last hosted the FFSA GT Championship in 2018.
+The circuit currently hosts the Grand Prix de l'Age d'Or, and FFSA GT Championship.